Hero

 • Vegetarian, vegan options available

-• Fresh snacks, fruits, and unlimited drinking water
+• Fruits and unlimited drinking water

 • Hot beverages (tea, coffee, hot chocolate)